thacherT1D/webdevstuff/Datastores/PostgreSQL_Joins.desc.md

 ## Inner / Left / Right Joins

 There are several different ways you can join data.
-Three common ways are inner join, left join and right join.
+Three common ways are `INNER JOIN`, `LEFT JOIN` and `RIGHT JOIN`.

 Take a few minutes to search the internet for the differences between the three - joins have been around for years, so there's a plethora of great information and articles on what they are / when to use them.